nick-c-simpson/GESAaRP_timelocking/README.md

 The SHA256 key should be simply copied and pasted into the text input and the matching .json folder created in the folder `WidFiles` selected with the file selector.
 It might be easier to select the file first.

 This html file should open the .json file and extract the subject identifiers that have been taken from the real data.
-For each of the subject identifiers, it sets the RNG seed with the SHA256 key and the subject identifier and runs the same process to generate the trial order.
+For each of the subject identifiers, it sets the RNG seed with the SHA256 key and the subject identifier and runs the same process that is used in the experiment scripts to generate the trial order.
 It saves a .csv file to your downloads with all of the trials for all subject identifiers.
 Once downloaded, this tab can be closed.

 To keep the provided files working, move the downloaded .csv file to the folder `GeneratedTrials` and make sure the name is like `ExpX_trial_data.csv`.
 Otherwise, the file paths in the following step may need to be manually changed.